pankod/next-boilerplate/README.md

 * **Typescript** - Superset of JavaScript which primarily provides optional static typing, classes and interfaces. path support(allias)
 * **Redux** - State management
 * **Express.js**- Handles server-side rendering and integrated with Express.js
+* **Built-in Project CLI**- Create pages, components, actions, reducers with one command by using built-in cli.
 * **Sass/Scss** - CSS preprocessor, which adds special features such as variables, nested rules and mixins (sometimes referred to as syntactic sugar) into regular CSS.
 * **Babel** -  The compiler for next generation JavaScript.
 Module(alias) support
 * **TSLint** - Contains TypeScript-specific options for our project.